Faye Jensen, Ph.D.

 Virginia (Ginny) Zemp grew up in Charleston.
 A graduate of Ashley Hall and the College of Charleston, she worked as a paralegal for more than a decade.
 She has lived all over the Palmetto State, including stints in Hilton Head, Beaufort, Georgetown, and Spartanburg.
 Ginny previously worked at the South Carolina Historical Society, handling programs and membership, and returned in 2011 to head up the Society’s new development department.

-As membership coordinator, EmmaLee Kunze Boykin works closely with all members of the SCHS.
+EmmaLee Boykin works closely with all members and coordinates the society’s programming and events.
 A native of Charleston, EmmaLee received a B.A. in historic preservation and community planning as well as arts management from the College of Charleston, where her thesis focused on genealogical research and the preservation of heritage.
 She has worked with multiple organizations involved in the lowcountry’s arts and culture community, including Brackish Bow Ties, Drayton Hall, the College of Charleston, and the Historic Charleston Foundation.
 By combining her education and professional experience, she has developed a niche for researching and appreciating art and culture within our state’s diverse communities.

 Editor, South Carolina Historical Magazine

 Matthew Lockhart is editor of the South Carolina Historical Magazine.
-Originally from Landrum, South Carolina, he holds a B.A. in history from Wofford College and an M.A. in history from the University of South Carolina, where he is presently pursuing a Ph.D. in history.
-Matthew’s articles and reviews have been published in the South Carolina Historical Magazine, the Georgia Historical Quarterly, the Public Historian, and the Southeastern Geographer.
-He also has contributed entries to The South Carolina Encyclopedia and The Encyclopedia of Southern Culture.
-Matthew chairs the George C. Rogers, Jr. Book Award and the Malcolm C. Clark Article Award Committees.
+Originally from Landrum, South Carolina, he holds a B.A. in history from Wofford College along with an M.A. and a Ph.D. in history from the University of South Carolina.
+Matthew has published articles and reviews in a number of journals and academic encyclopedias.
+His book chapter entitled “‘Rice Planters in Their Own Right’: Northern Sportsmen and Waterfowl Management on the Santee River Plantations during the Baiting Era, 1905–1935” appeared in Julia Brock and Daniel Vivian’s Leisure, Plantations, and the Making of a New South (2015).
+Matthew chairs the George C. Rogers Jr. Book Award and the Clark-Weir Article Award Committees.

 Virginia Ellison oversees archival operations and works with patrons in the library.
 She grew up in Marietta, Georgia and attended the College of Charleston, where she earned a B.S. in anthropology.
 She received her MLIS from the University of South Carolina in 2011, attended the Georgia Archives Institute in June 2012 and recently received her certification from the Academy of Certified Archivists.
 Virginia has a passion for Southern literature and history, nature, and animals.